Shannon-Goddard/Machine_Learning_1/README.md

 ### Interpret the results of the logistic regression, decision tree, random forest, and support vector machine algorithms.
 **The results in the classification report:**
 - **Precision** is the measure of how reliable a positive classification is.
-The precision can be determined by the ratio TP/(TP + FP).
+The precision can be determined by the ratio: TP/(TP + FP).
 A low precision is indicative of a large number of false positives.

 - **Recall** is the ability of the classifier to find all the positive samples.
 It can be determined by the ratio: TP/(TP + FN).
 A low recall is indicative of a large number of false negatives.